UnionHerald police blotters

 Theft, burglary

-• On April 5 in the 11800 block of Round Lake Boulevard NW a theft was reported.
+• On April 12 in the 10600 block of Arrowhead Street NW a misdemeanor theft was reported.

-• On April 6 in the 9600 block of Foley Boulevard NW a theft was reported.
+• On April 12 in the 12900 block of Riverdale Drive NW a license plate theft was reported.

-• On April 6 in the 1500 block of Coon Rapids Boulevard NW a theft was reported.
+• On April 13 in the 10600 block of Tamarack Street NW a gross misdemeanor burglary attempt was reported.

-• On April 6 in the 11500 block of Yukon Street NW a theft from a motor vehicle was reported.
+• On April 13 in the 12200 block of Grouse Street NW a theft from a motor vehicle was reported.

-• On April 6 in the 2400 block of 109th Avenue NW a residential burglary was reported.
+• On April 13 in the 10600 block of Tamarack Street NW a felony burglary was reported.

-• On April 7 in the 9600 block of Foley Boulevard NW a theft was reported.
+• On April 14 in the 11000 block of Mississippi Boulevard NW a misdemeanor theft was reported.

+• On April 15 in the 11900 block of Xeon Street NW a motor vehicle theft was reported.
+The suspect fled police, and there was an accident.

+• On April 15 in the 2200 block of 129th Avenue NW mail theft was reported.

-• On April 8 in the 900 block of 106th Lane NW a theft from a vehicle was reported.
+• On April 15 in the 10100 block of Redwood Street NW a theft from a motor vehicle was reported.

+• On April 12 in the 10900 block of Crooked Lake Boulevard NW a social distancing complaint was made.

+• On April 13 in the 2600 block of 130th Circle NW harassment was reported.

+• On April 14 in the 9800 block of Larch Street NW a death was reported.
+No crime was suspected.

-• On April 6 in the 12300 block of Drake Street NW a domestic assault was reported.
+• On April 15 in the 9900 block of Butternut Street NW a death was reported.
+No crime was suspected.

-• On April 7 in the 1800 block of Gateway Drive NW a third-degree DWI arrest was made.
+• On April 15 in the 12800 block of Crooked Lake Boulevard NW a death was reported.
+No crime was suspected.

+• On April 10 in the 20000 block of Jefferson Street NE blackmail was reported.

 HAM LAKE